 In 2016, seven million people used remote monitoring and connected medical devices as part of their care.
-That number could jump to 50.2 million in five years, and it is also estimated that RPM revenues will increase from $7.5 billion in 2016 to more than $32.4 billion by 2021, according to a recent report.
+That number could jump to 50.2 million in five years, and it is also estimated that remote patient monitoring revenue will increase from $7.5 billion in 2016 to more than $32.4 billion by 2021, according to a recent report.

 Centralized Monitoring with BYOD-Based Apps

 Of course, remote patient monitoring means that data is coming back in, and that it needs to be reviewed.
 That’s where centralized monitoring systems come in.

 “A lot of practices are licensing care management applications and managing a whole array of patient data coming in from remote patient monitoring,” says Burghard.